 - Protect the rights, property, safety or security of the Intuit Platform, our customers, employees or others and prevent fraudulent or illegal activity

-- To exercise our rights in the course of judicial, administrative or arbitration proceedings
+- Exercise our rights in the course of judicial, administrative or arbitration proceedings

-- To enforce, remedy or apply our Terms of Service or other agreements and/or
+- Enforce, remedy or apply our Terms of Service or other agreements and/or

-- For other purposes that are compatible with the disclosed purposes if and where this is permitted by applicable law.
+- Process your information for other purposes that are compatible with the disclosed purposes if and where this is permitted by applicable law.

 To provide you with valuable personalized advice, recommendations and experiences, we may process your personal information using automated and manual (human) methods.
 Our automated methods include artificial intelligence (AI) and a range of technologies that help our services learn and reason to improve our ability to personalize and enhance your experience in the Intuit Platform.